tdsmale/tdsmale.github.io/Jungian.md

 **LIE / ENTJ / ENTj / Capitalist (Shadow: Sophist)**
 - Natural: Profitability.
 Naturally promotes competitive escalation.
 - Constructive: Isolation.
 Finds it constructive to observe an inequitable distance.
 - Obligation: Hospitality.
-Feels obligated to promote a mutually welcoming atmosphere.
+Feels obligated to try and promote a mutually welcoming atmosphere.
 - Unnatural: Canon.
 Finds it unnatural to observe a mutually-legislated understanding.
 - Indulgant: Expenditure.
 Can over-exploit adopting aggressive self-interest.
 - Unconscious: Privilege.
 Unconsciously provokes the emphasis of retentive relations.